refraction-ray/general-notes/lectures/Breif Intro to Machine Learning for Physicists.md

   $$x_{new}=x_{old}-\eta \nabla f(x).$$

   In machine learning, the function f is the loss function of the model.
 We try to search the minimum of the loss function utilizing such gradient descent method.
 Generally speaking, the loss function is the sum or expectation value across all data samples.
 It is time consuming if we update the paramters based on the original version of gradient descent.
 Therefore, everytime we only calculate a small fraction of the data, and derive the loss function.
-This is so called SGD(Stochastic Gradient Descent) approach.
+This is so called **SGD**(Stochastic Gradient Descent) approach.

 ## NNN (Non-Neural-Network) approaches

-### k-Means clustering
+### k-Means Clustering

 The aim is to partition N data vectors into k-groups.
 The aim function is the sum of intra group variance:
 $$